-- 3.1 The requirement to produce a SHLAA was first introduced by Government in November 2006 with the publication of Planning Policy Statement 3 (PPS3): Housing with further guidance in relation to SHLAAs ('Strategic Housing Land Availability Assessments - Practice Guidance') being published in July 2007. - 3.2 The National Planning Policy Framework (NPPF) was first published in March 2012 and was replaced with a revised NPPF in July 2018 and updated in February 2019.
-Planning Policy Guidance (PPG), which provides more detail in respect of undertaking housing and economic land availability assessments, was published in March 2014 and updated in July 2019. - 3.3 The requirement to produce a SHLAA is now set out at paragraph 67 of the NPPF (2019):
+- 3.1 The requirement to produce a SHLAA was first introduced by Government in November 2006 with the publication of Planning Policy Statement 3 (PPS3): Housing with further guidance in relation to SHLAAs ('Strategic Housing Land Availability Assessments - Practice Guidance') being published in July 2007. - 3.2 The National Planning Policy Framework (NPPF) was first published in March 2012 and was replaced with a revised NPPF in July 2018 and updated in 2019 and 2021. - 3.3 The requirement to produce a SHLAA is now set out at paragraph 67 of the NPPF (2021):